-- • Orthotic support: bedroom slippers for plantar fasciitis must have some form of arch support built in them.
-The footbed of the slipper should be an orthotic or orthopedic insole with a defined arch to hug the arches and provide support at the correct location under the foot.
+- Orthotic support.
+The slippers must have some form of arch support built in them.
+The footbed of the slipper should be an orthotic or orthopedic insole with a defined arch, to hug the arches and provide support at the correct location under the foot.
 This will prevent excessive pronation (the motion of the foot and ankle rolling inwards) and alleviate strain on the plantar fascia.

 Since heel pain is usually present with plantar fasciitis, a deep heel cup will cradle the heel, reduce impacts and provide cushioning.

-- • Cushioning footbed: if the included orthotic insoles is a good one, it will be constructed from several layers of various materials that are able to disperse shock forces from heel to toe.
+- Cushioning footbed.
+If the included orthotic insole is a good one, it will be constructed from several layers of various materials that are able to disperse shock forces from heel to toe.
 Foams, carbons and gels are mostly used and have properties that support and cushion the foot from the constant pounding our feet are subjected to with every step we take.
-Foam that conforms to your specific foot shape over time is even better as it offers customized comfort and a perfect fit.
+Foam that conforms to your specific foot shape over time is even better, as it offers customized comfort and a perfect fit.

-- • Extra depth: slippers designed with extra depth throughout the shoe provide ample room for the foot and create a pressure free and comfortable environment for the foot.
-This also allows one to fit a custom orthotic to treat other specific foot problems if required.
+- Extra depth.
+Slippers designed with extra depth throughout the shoe provide ample room and create a pressure free and comfortable environment for the foot.
+This also allows you to fit a custom orthotic to treat other specific foot problems, if required.

-- • Durable outsole: although the purpose of slippers is support and protection inside the house, they still need to be designed with a durable outsole for a variety of everyday surfaces.
-After all, how many times have we forgotten to take off our slippers when we left the house?
+- Durable outsole.
+Although the purpose of slippers is to provide support and protection inside the house, they still need to be designed with a durable outsole for a variety of everyday surfaces.
+After all, how many times have you forgotten to take off your slippers when you left the house?

-Do they have an open design in the front and back?
+- Open design in the front and back.
 Slippers with an open forefoot are definitely more breathable and can be great for summer, but they will not offer the same protection to the toes as a closed toe slipper.
-An open back is great for easy foot insertion but will provide less support to the heel area or prevent heel slippage.
+An open back is great for easy foot insertion, but will provide less support to the heel area and will not prevent heel slippage.

 Our best slippers for plantar fasciitis for 20221.
 Louise Slippers - Best slippers for wide feet

-If you have additional problems with your feet such as bunions or hammer toes, this is the slipper for you.
-The fabric uppers are infused with elastic stretch materials that expand and conform to the shape of your foot no matter its size and shape.
+The fabric uppers are infused with elastic stretch materials that expand and conform to the shape of your foot, no matter its size and shape.
 This minimizes pressure being placed on any protruding bones and toes, creating a comfortable fit.

 The well thought out design includes a wide and round toe box that gives your toes all the room they need to move about, and extra depth for a relaxed fit that also accommodates custom inserts if needed.

-For sensitive feet, those with diabetes and neuropathy, they are ideal as they are constructed with a seam free interior – no protruding stitching and overlays – that may irritate the feet and cause blisters and ulcers.
+They are also ideal for sensitive feet, those with diabetes and neuropathy, as they are constructed with a seam-free interior – no protruding stitching and overlays that may irritate the feet and cause blisters and ulcers.